- Quiet ride

 For the first year of its new shape, the 2019 A6 is available in Premium, Premium Plus and Prestige trims that are all powered by a turbocharged V-6 that is mated to a 7-speed dual-clutch automatic and all-wheel drive.
 Like prior generations, the A6 likely will spawn performance and efficiency variants, but the A6 3.0 TSI goes on sale first.

+With the A6, Audi treats understatement as a birthright.
 The new A6 is an evolution of the old mid-sizer for Audi.
 The new sedan boasts a bigger grille and small flares over its wheels visible in the daylight, brighter headlights and sharper taillights when the sun sets.
 Premium Plus and Prestige sedans are equipped from the factory with brighter and safer headlights that can dim for oncoming cars without sacrificing visibility on the road ahead, although Audi won’t activate those features until federal rulemakers complete an overhaul of U.S. regulations.

 Inside, the overhaul of the A6 is more apparent.
 A trio of high-tech screens is available in most models: a 12.3-inch digital dash is complemented by a 10.2-inch touchscreen for infotainment and an 8.6-inch touchscreen for vehicle functions.
 (Base, Premium versions get traditional dials and an 8.8-inch touchscreen for infotainment, instead.)
 All three are flanked by wood trim accents, leather and soft-touch materials on the dash and seats, and a serene and quiet cabin.